 Insurance companies often offer several types of insurance coverage for homes.

-Understanding Replacement Cost
+Guaranteed Replacement Cost

-The conditions to get replacement cost are usually that you insure to a certain percentage of the evaluated dwelling value of your home.
-Different insurers offer different plans, usually ranging in the requirement to insure to 80 or 85 percent of the reconstruction value.
+Usually, the conditions to get replacement costs are that you insure to a certain percentage of the evaluated dwelling value of your home.
+Different insurers offer different plans.
+These plans usually range in the requirement to insure 80% or 85% of the reconstruction value.

 - Additional living expenses

-- Personal contents
+- Personal property

 - Detached and additional structures